spacetelescope/jwst/docs/jwst/tweakreg/description.rst

 ===========

-This step creates a catalog of point-like sources whose centroids are then used to aligning images using the Tweakreg algorithm.
+This step creates a catalog of point-like sources whose centroids are then used to align images using the Tweakreg algorithm.

 Source detection
 ----------------